ntlinh16/cloudal/README.md

 ```
 You can add the above line to your `.bashrc` to have the env variable set on new shell session.

-5. Set up the SSH configuration for execo:
+5. Set up the SSH configuration for `execo`:

 If you want to specify the SSH key to use with cloudal, you have to modify the execo configuration file.